-Julie Park protects her clients’ products throughout the product lifecycle—whether it is planning for new product development, recalling an existing product, or defending clients against product liability or consumer class actions.
-Drawing on her deep technical and legal expertise, Julie counsels clients on consumer product safety regulation and pharmaceutical and medical device preemption while also managing complex and multijurisdictional litigation both in state and federal court and also guides clients through product recalls.
+Julie protects her clients’ products throughout the product life cycle.
+Drawing on her deep technical and legal experience, she counsels clients on consumer product safety regulation and pharmaceutical and medical device preemption.
+She manages complex and multijurisdictional litigation both in state and federal court and also guides clients through product recalls.

-Julie is committed to thought leadership and is an editor and frequent contributor to the firm’s Class Dismissed blog, which provides insights on class action and product–related issues affecting companies in the consumer arena.
+Julie is committed to providing thought leadership for her clients.
+She is an editor of, and frequent contributor to, MoFo’s Class Dismissed blog, where she provides insights on class action and product–related issues affecting companies in the consumer arena.
 She has been recognized for her writing as a top author in the JD Supra Readers’ Choice Awards, 2016–2019.

 Julie is also committed to pro bono service and diversity in the legal profession.
-While at Harvard Law School, she was on the board of directors and was a student attorney at the Harvard Legal Aid Bureau, a nonprofit law firm that provides free legal services.
-Julie has continued her pro bono work at MoFo and has been a regular recipient of the Wiley W. Manuel Award from the California State Bar for her pro bono contributions.
-Julie is a member of the firm’s Diversity Strategy Committee and has also served on the Associates Steering Committee of Athena San Diego, an organization that promotes professional growth for women executives and rising managers in science and technology.
+While at Harvard Law School, she worked at the Harvard Legal Aid Bureau, a nonprofit law firm that provides free legal services.
+She has continued her pro bono work at MoFo, which has resulted in being a regular recipient of the Wiley W. Manuel Award from the California State Bar for pro bono contributions.
+She is a member of MoFo’s Diversity Strategy Committee and has served on the Associates Steering Committee of Athena San Diego, an organization that promotes professional growth for women executives and rising managers in science and technology.

 More About Julie

 Beyond her impressive legal work, Julie has a life in the arts.
-She is a professional level violinist who can be found performing with various chamber music groups in the San Diego area.
-She has played with numerous orchestras, including the Harvard–Radcliffe Orchestra, the Cambridge University Chamber Orchestra, and the La Jolla Symphony.
+She is a professional–level violinist who performs with chamber music groups in the San Diego area and has played with the Harvard–Radcliffe Orchestra, Cambridge University Chamber Orchestra, and La Jolla Symphony.

 A major technology companyAdvise company on new products coming to market as part of a private label licensing business including diverse product lines such as personal care products, children’s furniture, automotive accessories, and educational supplies.

-A fitness startup companyAdvise startup on product liability risk assessment and mitigation associated with Internet of Things and product misuse.
+A smart fitness equipment companyAdvise start–up on product liability risk assessment and mitigation associated with Internet of Things and product misuse.